 3.2 General Terms

-3.2.1 Colour — The property of a fibre which distinguishes its appearance as creamy, white, grey etc.
+3.2.1 Colour — The property of a fibre which distinguishes its appearance as creamy, white, grey, etc.

 3.2.2 Density — It is the mass per unit volume of the fibre including its airspaces.
 The higher density is a characteristic of better quality fibre.
 In the hand and eye method for grading of raw jute, heaviness or body of the fibre is assessed.
 This is more or less equivalent to the bulk density of the fibre.